MoonPoet/xaprb-src/content/blog/my-workout-regimen.md

 I was also increasingly unwilling to subject myself to the [potential of injury](/blog/2014/01/20/crossfit-safety/) that I've seen there.
 I had to take some time off to rehabilitate some minor stress injuries.
-Afterwards, instead of returning to Crossfit, I did Crossfit-style workouts at a traditional gym.
-The years at Crossfit had taught me well that I can do an intense workout anywhere, anytime, with limited or no equipment.
+Afterwards, instead of returning to CrossFit, I did CrossFit-style workouts at a traditional gym.
+The years at CrossFit had taught me well that I can do an intense workout anywhere, anytime, with limited or no equipment.

 But I hated it, because I hate gyms.
-Not only did people look at me like I was a nuisance all the time (boy, had I forgotten the cultural difference between Crossfit and an ordinary gym!), it just wasn't much fun.
+Not only did people look at me like I was a nuisance all the time (boy, had I forgotten the cultural difference between CrossFit and an ordinary gym!), it just wasn't much fun.
 And it was expensive.
 I ended up going to the gym just to force myself to commit to a workout: show up and I'll do it, don't show up and I won't.
 It was that simple.
 And I hated showing up in a place like that, full of stupid machines and stupid rules.

-So I switched back to home, and bought a minimalistic amount of the most common and versatile equipment needed to do Crossfit-style movements.
+So I switched back to home, and bought a minimalistic amount of the most common and versatile equipment needed to do CrossFit-style movements.
 And I modified my routine to make it failsafe, day in and day out.
 It worked.
 Here's the essence:

 - **Intense**.
-Crossfit-style movements, biased more towards high-complexity METCON (metabolic conditioning) movements, which are essentially high-intensity calisthenics such as pushups, burpees, double-unders (jumping rope and passing the rope twice under with each jump), and
+CrossFit-style movements, biased more towards high-complexity METCON (metabolic conditioning) movements, which are essentially high-intensity calisthenics such as pushups, burpees, double-unders (jumping rope and passing the rope twice under with each jump), and